 Although the idea of a virtual debate may seem unprecedented, the very first presidential debate — held in 1960 between candidates John F. Kennedy and Richard Nixon — was conducted with Kennedy participating from New York and Nixon joining him from 3,000 miles away in Los Angeles.
 This remote debate, which was recorded and televised by the ABC News broadcast network, allowed the candidates to interact with each in real-time.
 Audiences at home could view both nominees debating on a split-screen on their TVs.

-The new format suggests that the third and final presidential debate, scheduled for October 22 from 6 to 7:30 p.m., will likely be the last opportunity for the candidates to debate each other before the November 3 general election.
+The new format suggests that the third and final presidential debate, scheduled for October 22 from 6-7 p.m., will likely be the last opportunity for the candidates to debate each other before the November 3 general election.

 Highlights of the Final Trump-Biden Presidential Debate